kajetansw/solar-forms/README.md

 - Create form group as a set of related controls that you can manage.
 - Use form control properties like `value`, `disabled`, `dirty` and `touched`.
 - Use form group properties like `disabledAll`, `dirtyAll` and `touchedAll`.
-- Pre-configure form controls with build-in or custom validator functions to ensure you have all information you need before the form is submitted.
+- Pre-configure form controls with built-in or custom validator functions to ensure you have all information you need before the form is submitted.
 - Check if a single form control or an entire form group is valid with `valid` and `validAll` properties.
 - Access validation errors with `errors` form control property.
 - Access all form group and form control properties as SolidJS signals.